 Get exclusive member benefits & effect social change.
 Join Today

 Oral cholecystogram is an X-ray examination of the gallbladder.
-The gallbladder is an organ located in the upper right-hand side of your abdominal cavity.
-Your gallbladder stores bile, a fluid that aids digestion.
+The gallbladder is an organ located in the upper right-hand side of your abdominal cavity, just underneath the liver.
+It stores bile, a fluid that aids digestion.

 "Oral" refers to the oral medication you take before the test.
 The medication is an iodine-based contrast agent that makes your gallbladder more clearly visible on the X-ray.

-Oral cholecystogram is used to diagnose problems related to the gallbladder.
+The oral cholecystogram study is used to diagnose problems related to the gallbladder.
 The X-ray can show inflammation of the organ, and other abnormalities like polyps, tumors, and gallstones.

 Preparing for oral cholecystogram is a multistep process.

-Don’t eat or drink anything the morning of your oral cholecystogram, do not eat or drink anything.
-Ask your doctor ahead of time if you are allowed to take routine medications, or if you must skip your dose.
+Don’t eat or drink anything the morning of your oral cholecystogram.
+Ask your doctor ahead of time if you’re allowed to take routine medications, or if you must skip your dose.

-If you have completed other gastrointestinal testing in the few days before your oral cholecystogram, your doctor may recommend an enema or laxative to clear your digestive tract.
-The contrast agents used in certain tests, such as an upper gastrointestinal (GI) series or barium enema, can obscure your gallbladder.
+If you’ve completed other gastrointestinal testing in the few days before your oral cholecystogram, your doctor may recommend an enema or laxative to clear your digestive tract.
+The contrast agents used in certain tests, like an upper gastrointestinal (GI) series or barium enema, can obscure your gallbladder.
 Clearing your bowels makes your gallbladder more visible.

-Risks associated with oral cholecystogram are uncommon.
+Risks associated with an oral cholecystogram are uncommon.
 Those who experience problems usually display a mild allergic reaction to the contrast agent.
 Symptoms can include a rash, itching, and nausea.

 Breathing difficulties and swelling of the face or mouth can indicate a serious allergic reaction called anaphylaxis.
-Anaphylaxis can be life threatening if not treated.
-Notify your healthcare provider immediately if you experience wheezing, shortness of breath, or facial swelling after taking the preparatory medication.
+Anaphylaxis can be life-threatening if not treated.
+Notify your doctor immediately if you experience wheezing, shortness of breath, or facial swelling after taking the preparatory medication.

 The exposure to radiation during oral cholecystogram is low.
-If you are pregnant, discuss this with your doctor before the test.
-Although the radiation exposure is minimal, it may not be safe for your unborn child.
+Discuss this with your doctor before the test if you’re pregnant.
+Although radiation exposure is minimal, it may not be safe for your unborn child.

 Written by: Erica Roth